rpuntaie/dotfiles/readme.rst

 which I serve via a local archlinux proxy.

 A whole ArchLinux system, including these ``dotfiles``, can be installed with `rollarch`_.
-If AIP2 is used, a local proxy must be prepared as described there.
+If AIP2 is used, a local proxy must be prepared as described in `rollarch`_.

 .. code:: sh